laforge49/asynchronous-entities/README.md

 ## Environments

 An environment is an atom holding a persistent map.
-One of the entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts, the keys being the unique names of those contexts.
+One of the entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts, the keys being the names of those contexts.

 Functions which modify state require an environment parameter.
 Multiple environments may be present, allowing different versions of the environment to be operated on at the same time.
 It is best perhaps to think of an environment as a view into the state, as the same entity can be accessed via multiple